Promo code SPRING2022 will be automatically applied at checkout!

 If you possess any of the risk factors for metabolic syndrome, there are tests that your healthcare provider can conduct to determine if you have this condition or if you’re at risk.

-A fasting blood sugar test is given after you’ve had nothing to eat or drink for the previous eight hours.
+A fasting glucose test is given after you’ve had nothing to eat or drink for the previous eight hours.
 Your healthcare provider will take a small amount of blood to measure the level of glucose present.

 Blood Pressure Measurement